Finnish Civil War

-In the immediate aftermath, the Finns passed from Russian governance to the German sphere of influence with a plan to establish a German-led Finnish monarchy.
-The scheme ended with Germany's defeat in World War I, and Finland instead emerged as an independent, democratic republic.
+In the immediate aftermath, Finland passed from the sphere of influence of Soviet Russia to the German power sphere with a plan to establish a German-led Finnish monarchy.
+The scheme ended with Germany's defeat in World War I, and Finland instead emerged as a sovereign, democratic, constitutional state with proper civil society.
 The civil war divided the nation for decades.
-Finnish society was reunited through social compromises based on a long-term culture of moderate politics, religion, and a post-war economic recovery.
+The Finnish society was gradually reunited through social compromises based on a long-term culture of moderate politics, religion and a post-war economic recovery.

 Names

 The war has been assigned several designations according to different political and ideological viewpoints.
 War of Independence (vapaussota) was used during the war by both sides to express the fight for liberation from capitalism for the Reds and freedom from Soviet Russian influence by the Whites; Civil War is the term increasingly employed by the reconstituted social democrats after their defeat in the war.
 The general terms for the conflict, Civil War (sisällissota) and Citizen War (kansalaissota), are synonymous and appeared mostly after the war.
 More ideologic names were also used including Class War (luokkasota) and Revolution (vallankumous) by the Reds and their supporters while Red Rebellion (punakapina) was used by the Whites and their supporters.
 Another designation, Brethren War (veljessota), is applied in some poetic settings.
 According to a 2008 interview of 1,005 people done by the newspaper Aamulehti, the most popular names were as follows: Civil War: 29%, Citizen War: 25%, Class War: 13%, War of Independence: 11%, Red Rebellion: 5%, Revolution: 1%, other name: 2% and no answer: 14%.